 *When we say "officially," we mean that as of right now we know of no other Hall-of-Famers who died before today’s first pitch since Bobby Doerr walked into the Iowa cornfields last November.
 If news stories come through that someone kicked it before this afternoon’s games, we'll have to revise our officialness status and see what shakes out.

 For Those Interested In Such Things

 Here’s how the Hall-of-Fame Death Pool points are scored: Points are earned by subtracting the reported age of the dirt-napper at the time of his death (rounded down to the most-recent birthday) from 100 and multiplying the result by 5.
 So:

 And here’s how the Magic Number works: The team with the Magic Number closest to the Date-of-Death (DoD) will get an extra 25 points.
 If that team's Magic Number matches the DoD, the team will instead get 50 extra points.

 Here's how we justify to ourselves having a Hall-of-Fame Death Pool: "Their major contributions to the world already behind them, baseball Hall-of-Famers will never get the glory they received on the day they were inducted into the Hall-of-Fame until their funerals.
 We honor living HOFers by putting them into a Death Pool and hoping they will soon receive that final glorious moment in the sun … before they are buried or cremated."

 Good luck to one and all!

-While we get our act together and set up the league, here are some links you might find useful during the season:
+While we get our act together and set up the league, here are some MLB links — also found in the menu bar up top — you might find useful during the season: